dentarg/auth0-blog/_posts/2017-02-04-how-to-manage-javascript-fatigue.markdown

 If you look at the JS world through a **telescope**, you can see _one thing very clearly_.
 However, you're essentially blind to everything _else_ around you.
 It's important to be comfortable with your focus, but not to the point that you shut out awareness of any other possibilities.

-If you view the world as a **panorama**, you get a vast, comprehensive picture but it's hard to know where to look.
+If you view the world as a panorama through a **wide-angle lens**, you get a vast, comprehensive picture but it's hard to know where to look.
 Everything in the scene competes for your attention and you can get easily distracted when trying to focus if something else catches your eye.
 This can be exhausting.

 Now consider a normal **pair of glasses**.
 You can see everything more clearly, but still focus your attention on one (or a few) things without losing sight of what's in your periphery.